Chapter 33 : 32- The Nine Year Battle

 Marius aimed a slash across Naomi’s face with his knife though she leaned back to avoid it but, before Harry could do anything to help, there was then a flash of bright purple light and Naomi was blasted off her feet and she slammed into the wall.
 Bailey was laughing and, for a moment, Harry thought the worst but was settled by the sight her clenching her wand and raising her head.

 “I must ‘and it to you, Monsieur Potter.”
 Marius said to Harry in a surprisingly soothing French accent.
 “You train your Aurors very well.”
 And before Naomi could even attempt to get up, Marius pointed his wand and Harry’s ears were filled with Naomi’s screams of pain.

-Marius sent a Killing curse in retaliation and Harry side-stepped it keeping his eye on Marius but, before Harry could make his next move, Marius had already slashed at the air with his wand.
+Marius sent a Killing Curse in retaliation though Harry side-stepped it keeping his eye on Marius but, before Harry could make his next move, Marius had already slashed at the air with his wand.

 The fire within the lit torches closest to Marius grew bigger and a streak of fire erupted from them and linked with their counterparts on their diagonal.
 The jets of fire continued to crisscross through the air until Harry had one on each side coming directly for him.
 Harry conjured a shield just in time and the flames hit the transparent barrier.

-Harry could feel the heat intensifying the longer it kept up until, with a large swipe of his wand, he pushed the flames back.
-The blaze turned to black smoke and Harry took his chance.
+Harry could feel the heat intensifying the longer it kept up until, with a large swipe of his wand, he succeeded in pushing back the flames.
+The blaze turned to black smoke that filled the air and Harry took his chance.

 With a quick twirl of his wand he obscured Marius’ view with the smoke and Harry began spinning his wand in small circles.